TobyLobster/multiply_test/README.md

 ### Miscellaneous multiply

 Other miscellaneous multiply routines with something 'specialised' about it e.g. only returning an approximate result, or with different bit depths.
-A decent variable bit length multiply is available in omult23.a, but for other variable bit length maths routines, see [*BBC Micro Machine Code Portfolio*](https://archive.org/details/bbc-micro-machine-code-portfolio/page/87/mode/2up) by Bruce Smith (1984).
+A decent variable bit length multiply is available in omult23.a, but for other maths operations, see [*BBC Micro Machine Code Portfolio*](https://archive.org/details/bbc-micro-machine-code-portfolio/page/87/mode/2up) by Bruce Smith (1984).

 | Source                       | Average cycles | Memory (bytes) | Notes                                                                              |
 | ---------------------------- | -------------: | -------------: | ---------------------------------------------------------------------------------- |